awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 ## Configuring your Python environment<a name="create-deploy-python-container-console"></a>

+The Python platform settings let you fine\-tune the behavior of your Amazon EC2 instances\.
+You can edit the Elastic Beanstalk environment's Amazon EC2 instance configuration using the Elastic Beanstalk console\.

-You can use the Elastic Beanstalk console to enable log rotation to Amazon S3, configure variables that your application can read from the environment, and map folders in your application source that contain static files to paths served by the proxy server\.
+Use the Elastic Beanstalk console to configure Python process settings, enable AWS X\-Ray, enable log rotation to Amazon S3, and configure variables that your application can read from the environment\.

 **To configure your Python environment in the Elastic Beanstalk console**